 Dissociative identity disorder signs and symptoms

 A person with dissociative identity disorder can go through dramatic changes in behaviour, appearance and speech patterns from one occasion to the next.
 They may not remember what they have done for large chunks of time, or people they have met while in a different ‘identity’.
-The person switches from identity to identity, or feels the presence of two or more people living inside their head.
+The person switches from identity to identity, or feels the presence of 2 or more people living inside their head.
 Each identity may have its own name and characteristics such as gender, voice and mannerisms.
 Often each identity emerges to perform a particular role, such as to deal with anger or fear.

 The main characteristics of dissociative identity disorder are:

 - A disruption of identity, where the person has 2 or more distinct personality states — this is understood in some cultures or religions as ‘possession’ by a spirit or entity.

 - A change in identity involving altered behaviours, emotions, thoughts, memories and perceptions — these may be observed by others or reported by the individual.

 - Repeated and excessive gaps in memory for everyday events, important personal information, large portions of childhood or traumatic events.

 - Suddenly going into a trance, where the person stares or talks to themselves; experiencing flashbacks and hallucinations.

 - Physical symptoms, such as headaches, chest pain and abdominal pain.

 What causes a person to have a split personality?